 Old plumbing can be a problem.
 Talk to your real estate agent to negotiate repairs before finalizing the sale, or ask for a discount during the negotiating process.

-If you’re a home buyer who is thinking about purchasing an older home, contact a plumbing expert for advice and information about old home plumbing.
-At Cleary Plumbing, we’re happy to answer your questions about plumbing and buying a home.
+If you're a home buyer who is thinking about purchasing an older home, contact a plumbing expert for advice and information about old home plumbing.
+At Cleary Plumbing & Air, we're happy to answer your questions about plumbing and buying a home.
 Call today for more information.